Lecture Notes in Cosmology: Newtonian cosmology

 \begin{ex} Integrate Eq.~\eqref{newtequationcosmo} and show that:

 where $K$ is an integration constant. \end{ex}

 \hrulefill

-We shall also see that Eq.~\eqref{friedeqnewtcosmo} is the same as Friedmann equation in GR, cf. \eqref{FriedEq2}.
+We shall also see that the second expression of Eq.~\eqref{friedeqnewtcosmo} is the same as the Friedmann equation in GR, cf. \eqref{FriedEq2}.
 The integration constant $K$ can be interpreted as the total energy of the particle.
 Indeed, we can rewrite Eq.~\eqref{friedeqnewtcosmo} as follows:

-which is the expression of the total energy of a particle of mass $m$ in the gravitational field of the mass $M$.
+This is the expression for the total energy of a particle of mass $m$ in the gravitational field of the mass $M$.